CodeBilli/EmailSenderApp/README.md

 # EmailSenderApp
 This project provides source code for C++ based Email sending application.
-Currently written for Windows.
-Will be extended to Linux shortly.
+Supports both Windows and Unix.

 Following are some of the features of this application: